KozlovKV/NSU-repo/materials/1/english/konsp.md

 See more info about this words [here](#key-words-2)

 ## perfect continuous and continuous
-If activity continues and we don't want to describe how long time it went we use **Present continuous**.
+If activity continues and we don't want to describe how long time it went, we use **Present continuous**.
 If we define period or activity stopped recently we use **Present perfect continuous**:
 - *Don't disturb me now.
 I'm working.*
 - *I've been working hard.
 Now I'm going to have a break*
 - *I've been working for 3 hours*